MicrosoftDocs/azure-docs/articles/azure-arc/servers/azcmagent-disconnect.md

 `-p`, `--service-principal-secret`

 Specifies the service principal secret.
 Must be used with the `--service-principal-id` and `--tenant-id` flags.
-To avoid exposing the secret in console logs, Microsoft recommendeds providing the service principal secret in a configuration file.
+To avoid exposing the secret in console logs, Microsoft recommends providing the service principal secret in a configuration file.
 For more information, see [authentication options](#authentication-options).

 `--use-device-code`